 You’re sitting in your favorite chair when you need to get up to attend to something important.
 As soon as you move, your cat steals your seat.
 You return, and it looks like your cat has been asleep there for hours.

 Cats will take a seat that is warm from where you’ve been sat.
-Cats love to be warm and will cling to your body heat.
-Cats also enjoy being close to their owners’ scent, as it makes them feel safe and comfortable.
+Cats love to be warm and will absorb your body heat.
+Cats also enjoy being close to their owners’ scent because it makes them feel safe and comfortable.
 Territorial cats will jump into the seat to claim it as their own and warn other animals off.
 Your cat might also want to get your attention or cuddle up next to you when you return home.

 When your cat jumps into your seat, it’s actually a compliment.
-In most cases, it wants to be close to you and feels safe next to your smell.
-However, these aren’t the only reasons why your cat does this.
+In most cases, it wants to be close to you and feels safe due to your scent.
+However, these aren’t the only reasons why your cat takes your seating position.